Louisiana Alzheimer's Care Facilities

 Pontchartrain Health Care Center

 There are 191 Alzheimer's care facilities available in Louisiana.
 These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
-The facilities can be either stand-alone Alzheimer's care units, or part of larger Alzheimer's care communities.
-Louisiana Alzheimer's care facilities cost on average $54,576 per year.
+The facilities can be either stand-alone memory care units, or part of larger Alzheimer's care communities.
+Louisiana memory care facilities cost on average $54,576 per year.
 Dementia care in Louisiana can range in cost from $33,120 all the way to $89,652 yearly.
 The 5 most affordable cities in Louisiana for memory care are: Bastrop at $45,720 per year, Hammond at $49,956 per year, New Iberia at $50,976 per year, West Monroe at $51,420 per year and Alexandria at $53,052 per year.
 The 3 most affordable counties in Louisiana when it comes to Alzheimer's and dementia care are Morehouse Parish with costs of $45,792 per year, Tangipahoa Parish that has average annual costs of $50,040 and Iberia Parish that carries an average cost of $51,024 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Louisiana: